Mavenomics/MavenWorks/docs/developer/build-from-source.md

 "Dashboard document."
 The extension also adds Jupyter-specific tooling and integration, such as an additional option binding evaluator for Python.

-## Setup for the "Kitchen Sink" and "Config" targets
+## Setup for the "Standalone MavenWorks" and "ConfigServer" targets

 ### 1. Clone the repository
 ```bash